How to manually install a missing Python library

 Sometimes, in spite of a strict following of the installation steps (see Installing StoryLiner in Blender), it is possible that one of these libraries do not want to be added to the Python environment of your Blender instance.

-In this case, you have to install in manually. “
+In this case, you have to install it manually.
+This can be done thanks to one of the following approaches.

 Open Blender as usual (no need to launch it in Admin mode).

-Select the Scripting workspace and go to the Python Console window.
+In the main menu bar, select the Scripting workspace and go to the Python Console editor (it’s the black editor with green text in it).

 Then type the following code line and execute it by pressing Enter: